-Note that unlike the hammams in Istanbul, the assistants here don't speak much English, and it's a more local experience.
+Note that, unlike the hamams in Istanbul, the assistants here don't speak much English, and it's a more local experience.

 12. Day Trip to Iznik

-The historic lakefront town of Iznik is 77 kilometers northeast from central Bursa and so within easy day-tripping distance from the city.
+The historic lakefront town of Iznik is 77 kilometers northeast of central Bursa, so it's within easy day-tripping distance from the city.

 This was once the Byzantine city of Nicaea, where early Christian bishops gathered together at the Council of Nicaea to lay down the foundations of the religion.

 Today it's a small and slightly scruffy town, but it still holds on to remnants of its rather grand past.

 Most people come here to see the preserved segments of the town's Roman-Byzantine walls, which once wrapped around the entire town.
 Various portions of the walls remain, as well as some of the original gates, the best being the Istanbul Gate in the northern section of town.